 Minister Of Labor Meets Minister Of Foreign Affairs Of Ghana

-Doha, Qatar: Minister of Labor, HE Dr. Ali bin Samikh Al Marri met on Sunday with the Minister of Foreign Affairs of the Republic of Ghana, Samuel Okudzeto Ablakwa.

-The meeting explored ways to enhance and develop joint cooperation, particularly in the labor sector.
+(MENAFN- Gulf Times) His Excellency Minister of Labor Dr. Ali bin Samikh Al Marri met on Sunday with Minister of Foreign Affairs of the Republic of Ghana Samuel Okudzeto Ablakwa meeting explored ways to enhance and develop joint cooperation, particularly in the labor sector.Qatar Ghana

 Legal Disclaimer: